xcube-dev/xcube-geodb-openeo/how-to-deploy.md

 ### ArgoCD-Deployment

 The purpose of the argoCD deployment is to take the helm chart and deploy it to BCs AWS K8s.
-It can be found [here](https://argocd.dev.xcube.brockmann-consult.de/applications/geodb-openeo).
+It can be found [here](https://argocd.management.brockmann-consult.de/applications/geodb-openeo).

 The relevant configuration values are:
 - Cluster: `xc-dev-v2`
 - Namespace: `xc-geodb`
 - Using helm chart from
     - `git@github.com:bc-org/k8s-configs.git`
-    - at branch `thomas_xxx_add-geodb-openeo`
     - path `xcube-geodb-openeo/helm`